Terry Dicks

 Terence Patrick "Phil" Dicks (17 March 1937 – 17 June 2020) was a British Conservative Party politician.
-He was MP for the constituency of Hayes and Harlington from 1983 to his retirement in 1997, having unsuccessfully contested Bristol South in 1979.
+He was MP for the constituency of Hayes and Harlington from the 1983 general election until his retirement at the 1997 general election, having unsuccessfully contested Bristol South in 1979.
 He obtained the nickname Phil for, according to The Telegraph, "elevating Philistinism to an art form".

 Early life and career

-Dicks was born in Bristol on 17 March 1937 with cerebral palsy.
-His early jobs included work at Imperial Tobacco as a clerk until 1959.
-He was educated at the University of Oxford (DipEcon) and the London School of Economics (BSc (Econ)).
+Dicks was born with cerebral palsy on 17 March 1937 in Bristol to Frank and Winifred Dicks.
+He saw little of his father", who "did not play a part in his childhood"; his mother, a cleaner, died of arthritis.
+Leaving school at 15, he worked at Imperial Tobacco as a clerk until 1959, then at the Ministry of Labour.
+He was educated at the London School of Economics, where he graduated BSc (Econ).
+He also held a University of Oxford Diploma in Economics, awarded after a summer school course in 1966.

 Political career

-Outside Parliament
+Before parliament

 Dicks was elected to Hillingdon Borough Council in 1974.
-In 1978 he attracted controversy after treating a white Rhodesian family differently to an Asian family, despite the fact that both had arrived in the UK as immigrants.
+In 1978, as housing committee chairman, he attracted controversy after he offered hostel accommodation to a white Rhodesian family but sent an Asian family "in a taxi to the Foreign Office" despite the fact that both had arrived in the UK as immigrants.
+Dicks maintained the Asian family's grounds for staying were "unconvincing while the Rhodesians’ case was not."
 He was suspended in 1982 when the Greater London Council took issue with comments he made regarding arrears from the Strongbridge Housing Association.

-Dicks was selected as the Conservative Party's candidate for the seat of Bristol South in the 1979 general election, but he lost out to Labour's Michael Cocks.
+Dicks was selected as the Conservative Party's candidate for the seat of Bristol South in the 1979 general election, but he lost to Labour's Michael Cocks.